Ecclesiastical History of the English People: Manuscript tradition

 Manuscripts of the Historia Ecclesiastica fall generally into two groups, known to historians as the "c-type" and the "m-type".
 Charles Plummer, in his 1896 edition of Bede, identified six characteristic differences between the two manuscript types.
 For example, the c-type manuscripts omit one of the miracles attributed to St Oswald in book IV, chapter 14, and the c-type also includes the years 733 and 734 in the chronological summary at the end of the work, whereas the m-type manuscripts stop with the year 731.

-Plummer thought that this meant the m-type was definitely earlier than the c-type, but this has been disputed by Bertram Colgrave in his 1969 edition of the text.
+Plummer thought that this meant the m-type was definitely earlier than the c-type, but this was disputed by Bertram Colgrave in his 1969 edition of the text.
 Colgrave points out that the addition of a couple of annals is a simple alteration for a copyist to make at any point in the manuscript history; he also notes that the omission of one of Oswald's miracles is not the mistake of a copyist, and strongly implies that the m-type is a later revision.

 Some genealogical relationships can be discerned among the numerous manuscripts that have survived.
 The earliest manuscripts used to establish the c-text and m-text are as follows.
 The letters under the "Version" column are identifying letters used by historians to refer to these manuscripts.